The Charles Schwab Corporation (SCHW) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to SCHW, setting the target price at $84 in the report published on November 01st of the previous year.

-Volatility was left at 2.56%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares surge +6.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.38% upper at present.
+Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.83%, as shares sank -0.01% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.45% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SCHW starting from Ruffel Charles A., who sale 5,176 shares at the price of $80.88 back on Feb 16.
-After this action, Ruffel Charles A. now owns 12,073 shares of The Charles Schwab Corporation, valued at $418,656 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SCHW starting from Murtagh Nigel J, who sale 10,796 shares at the price of $80.23 back on Feb 24.
+After this action, Murtagh Nigel J now owns 57,322 shares of The Charles Schwab Corporation, valued at $866,145 using the latest closing price.

 Stock Fundamentals for SCHW